Quaoar: Discovery

+On 20 November 2002, Quaoar was given the minor planet number 50000, a deliberate choice highlighting its unusual size and the fact that it was discovered during the search for Pluto-sized objects in the Kuiper belt.
+Likewise, the large Kuiper belt object Varuna had previously received the round number 20000 to mark a similar milestone, and there had even been plans to give a round number to Pluto itself.
+However, Pluto later received the number 134340, and other large discoveries such as 136199 Eris were assigned numbers in the order in which their orbits were confirmed.

 Name and symbol

 Upon Quaoar's discovery, it was initially given the temporary nickname "Object X" as a reference to Planet X, due to its potentially large size and unknown nature.
-At the time, Quaoar's size was uncertain, and its high brightness led the discovery team to speculate that it may be a possible tenth planet.
+At the time, Quaoar's size was uncertain, and its brightness led the discovery team to speculate that it may be a tenth planet.
 After measuring Quaoar's size with the Hubble Space Telescope in July, the team began considering names for the object, particularly those from local Native American mythologies.
 Following the International Astronomical Union's (IAU) naming convention for minor planets, non-resonant Kuiper belt objects are to be named after creation deities.
 The team settled on the name Kwawar, the creator god of the Tongva people indigenous to the Los Angeles Basin, where Brown's institute, the California Institute of Technology, was located.

 According to Brown, the name "Quaoar" is pronounced with three syllables, and Trujillo's website on Quaoar gives a three-syllable pronunciation, /ˈkwɑːoʊ(w)ɑːr/, as an approximation of the Tongva pronunciation [ˈkʷaʔuwar].
 The name can be also pronounced as two syllables, /ˈkwɑːwɑːr/, reflecting the usual English spelling and pronunciation of the deity Kwawar.

 In Tongva mythology, Kwawar is the genderless creation force of the universe, singing and dancing deities into existence.
-He first sings and dances to create Weywot (Sky Father), then they together sing Chehooit (Earth Mother) and Tamit (Grandfather Sun) into existence.
+They first sing and dance to create Weywot (Sky Father), then they together sing Chehooit (Earth Mother) and Tamit (Grandfather Sun) into existence.
 As they did this, the creation force became more complex as each new deity joined the singing and dancing.
 Eventually, after reducing chaos to order, they created the seven great giants that upheld the world, then the animals and finally the first man and woman, Tobohar and Pahavit.